bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     "@foo{($ 0.00 a)}" # formats 1230974 as: $ 1.23 m

 The examples above all use the default formatting scheme.
-But there are other formatting schemes that can be specified for interpreting format
+There are other formatting schemes that can be specified for interpreting format
 strings: